zgulde/cods/docs/initial-server-setup.md

     option for the size of the server.

     Make sure to add your ssh key to the droplet!
 The command below will copy your public key to your clipboard.
-Be sure to run this command on your Mac.
+Be sure to run this command on your development machine.

     ```
     cat ~/.ssh/id_rsa.pub | pbcopy